aric-1/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1]$ cat

 ```
 With no arguments, the `cat` command waits for the user to input content before printing out what the user inputted.
+In this state, it will duplicate user input.
 The working directory at the start of this code is `/home/lecture1/`.
 This is not an error.